top of page

 • Facial recognition or biometric readers at high-security zones

-This technology eliminates the need to remove gloves, badges, or search for cards—critical in sterile environments or when time is tight.
+This technology eliminates the need to remove gloves or search for badges, which is critical in sterile or emergency environments.

-Hospitals using CloudGate PIAM report up to 35% reduction in door access delays, improving patient care flow in surgical and emergency departments.
+Hospitals using CloudGate PIAM report up to a 35% reduction in door access delays, improving workflow efficiency and patient throughput in surgical and emergency departments.

 5. Shared Dashboards and Alerts for Security and Clinical Teams